alexhokl/notes/team_management.md

 - managers can start practising concentration periods of 20 minutes and continue to lengthen the time once getting used to the concentration period

+### Alerting

+A regular (usually every 2 weeks) alert review meeting to go over all the alerts.

+- for critical alerts, discuss if it should stay critical
+- for non-critical alerts, iterate the alerts and discuss what can be done to clear out
+  * it can be tweaking the threshold or creating some automation

+### Cost tracking

+- monthly review meeting
+  * not reviewed from a purely finance perspective
+  * to understand if cost of an item sounds right